Canadian Sanctions Related to Sudan

 The United Nations Sudan Regulations have been subsequently updated to reflect decisions of the United Nations Security Council, most recently on June 1, 2020 to implement Resolution 2035 (2012) and to clarify the prohibitions and exemptions called for in previously implemented resolutions.

 On April 15, 2023, a direct confrontation began between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), a paramilitary force.
-One year into this conflict, Sudan is grappling with the consequences of this devastating war.
+Sudan continues to grapple with the consequences of this devastating war.

 Mounting evidence has emerged implicating both parties in gross and systematic violations of human rights and international humanitarian law.
 The conflict has spread to all parts of the country, with devastating impacts on civilians.
+There are concerning reports of the use of chemical weapons.
 Millions continue to face acute shortages of food, water, electricity, and access to medical care.
 There are widespread reports of sexual and gender-based violence, particularly against women and girls in Darfur.
 Sudan has also become the world’s largest displacement crisis.
 Millions of people have been internally displaced and millions more have fled Sudan into neighbouring countries that are already experiencing their own protracted humanitarian crises.

 Canada is taking decisive action in concert with international partners by imposing these sanctions targeting malign actors linked to the conflict.
 These sanctions will also serve to align Canada’s measures with those already taken by the United States, United Kingdom, and the European Union.
 These sanctions build upon Canada’s existing sanctions in relation to Sudan imposed through the United Nations Act.